dekuNukem/Film-Packaging/contribution_guide.md

 ![title](resources/endflap.jpeg)

-* Look at the inside of the box
+* Look inside the box
 * Locate the corner with the fold-over
 * Cut straight along its edge